 5) Engage The Core

 Physical activity is great for the body and mind, especially in a time like this.
-If you have any questions regarding your exercise program, or would like virtual guidance from a physiotherapist, feel free to contact the clinic at firstname.lastname@example.org.
-Remember to warm up and stretch afterwards, along with giving your body some rest between workouts.
+If you have any questions regarding your exercise program or would like virtual guidance from a physiotherapist, feel free to contact the clinic at email@example.com.
+Remember to warm up and stretch afterward, along with giving your body some rest between workouts.